ivoitovych/hdl-simulation-accelerated/examples/shift_register/README.md

 # Universal Shift Register

-This directory contains a configurable universal shift register implementation in Verilog, along with a comprehensive testbench.
+This directory contains a configurable universal shift register implementation in Verilog, along with a comprehensive testbench and a modular C++ verification framework.
 The design demonstrates a versatile shift register that can operate in multiple modes and with configurable width.

 ## Features